proofzero/rollupid/packages/alchemy-client/README.md

-# 3ID Alchemy Client
+# RollupID Alchemy Client

-A simple Alchemy API client to provide their data to 3ID users.
+A simple Alchemy API client to provide their data to RollupID users.